 We are all saddened\enraged by what we know of the Jewish genocide at the hands of the Nazis.
 The Holocaust is a dark shadow for humanity.
 We all owe a debt of some kind, and we pay it in part by bearing witness.

 Three Days in Auschwitz is a documentary by Philippe Mora covering his own trips to visit the site.
-His mother had been thrown in a concentration camp and was rescued for it just one day before she would have been shipped to Auschwitz herself.
+His mother had been thrown in a concentration camp and was rescued from it just one day before she would have been shipped to Auschwitz herself.
 Eight other family members perished there.
 It’s a tough subject but we’re soothed by its graceful score by Eric Clapton.

 Mora’s film is not filled with facts or figures, none of the statistics we’re all familiar with anyway.
 It’s just a humble attempt to grapple with its reality: an act of mourning, an act of vengeance.